g-wilson/runtime/README.md

 ### Authentication

-A lightweight `Bearer` type is provided and attached to the request context to encapsulate authentication state.
+A lightweight `Claims` type is provided and attached to the request context to encapsulate authentication state.
 It is quite specific to JWTs.

 There is no built-in authentication or token validation to the RPC Service itself.
 It is assumed that you'd run any automatic authentication provided by the execution environment, for example JWT Authorizers in AWS API Gateway.
 However, there is a JWT validation utility which is designed for use by the development server.

+Services can define an "Identity Provider" which can be used to convert the standard claims struct into a more useful application type.

 ### Development Server